 Fortunately, you don't have to wait for a reader to point out the plagiarism or to stumble across it on your own.
 There are several tools available that can help you discover content thieves quickly and easily.

-Ginny Soskey, over at HubSpot, suggests using Copyscape to track down theft of your writing.
 Although Copyscape has long been used by teachers to catch students cheating, you can also plug your website address into the search box and it will tell you where else on the Internet that content appears.
 Set a reminder in your calendar to check about once a quarter for content scraping.
-Copyscape does offer a service called CopySentry that will monitor pages for you to see if they are being scraped.
-However, if your blog is large, this might not be cost effective.
+Copyscape does offer a service called CopySentry that will monitor pages for you to see if they are being scrapped.
+However, if your blog is large, this might not be cost-effective.

 Is the Person a Thief or Just Uninformed?